vitessio/website/content/en/docs/16.0/get-started/local.md

 ## Setup Aliases

-For ease-of-use, Vitess provides aliases for `mysql` and `vtctlclient`:
+For ease-of-use, Vitess provides aliases for `mysql`, `vtctlclient` and `vtcltdclient`:

 ```bash
 source ./env.sh
 ```

 Setting up aliases changes `mysql` to always connect to Vitess for your current session.
-To revert this, type `unalias mysql && unalias vtctlclient` or close your session.
+To revert this, type `unalias mysql && unalias vtctlclient && unalias vtctldclient` or close your session.

 ## Connect to your cluster